ankraft/onem2m-jupyter-notebooks/README.md

 # oneM2M Jupyter Notebooks
-This repository contains a number of [Jupyter Notebooks](https://jupyter.org) that give a practical introduction to programmatically interacting with a [oneM2M](http://www.onem2m.org) CSE.
+This repository contains a number of [Jupyter Notebooks][jupyter] that give a practical introduction to programmatically interacting with a [oneM2M][onem2m] CSE.
 The notebooks explain how to access a CSE, add and update resources, and more.

 - [Installation and Configuration](#installation)
 - [Running](#running)